-Burbank Housing Corporation (BHC) operates our Affordable Housing Program exclusively in Burbank, CA. BHC is a HUD-recognized Community-Based Housing Development Organization (CHDO).
-Our Affordable Housing Program has fixed rent rates and tenants are responsible for paying their monthly rent in its entirety.
+Burbank Housing Corporation (BHC) operates our Affordable Housing Program in the organization’s 300+ rental units.
+BHC is a HUD-recognized Community-Based Housing Development Organization (CHDO).
+Our Affordable Housing Program has fixed rent rates based on income level and tenants are responsible for paying their monthly rent in its entirety.
 BHC owns over 300 affordable apartment units in five focus neighborhoods and operates a waiting list system to fill all of its vacancies.
 Interested applicants must first apply for the BHC Waiting List to enter our Affordable Housing Program.

 There are four waiting lists that are categorized by income level.
 The income and rent requirements for each income category are established by the State of California for Los Angeles County.
 All of BHC properties are mixed-income to accurately reflect the reality of our communities.
 Please keep in mind that our Affordable Housing Program is NOT a form of immediate or emergency housing.